-Calculation of the Monitoring Time (T cal ) After every successful background update, the average background for each channel is updated.
-The eight average backgrounds are then summed and a new monitoring time is re- calculated as follows:
+Coloulation of the After avery averaging healter and undets the average After every successful background update, the average Monitoring Time (T {cal}) background for each channel is updated.
+The eight average backgrounds are then summed and a new monitoring time is re- calculated as follows.